hhblaze/SharmIPC/README.md

 //sm = new tiesky.com.SharmIpc("MyUniqueNameForBothProcesses",this.AsyncRemoteCallHandler);

 //where AsyncRemoteCallHandler will be used instead of RemoteCall and gives an ability to answer to
-//the remote partne's request in async way
+//the remote partner's request in async way

 void AsyncRemoteCallHandler(ulong msgId, byte[] data) {